samrushing/coroplusplus/README.md

 The main difference is that this system gets by with just *two* stacks: one for the main thread (the scheduler), and the other for all the other threads.
 Other systems often use a separate stack for every thread, wasting large amounts of memory.
-Shrapnel goes a step further and provides a way to compress the stacks of idle threads.
+(Shrapnel goes a step further and provides a way to compress the stacks of idle threads).

 How?
 ----